Assistant AD / Student-Athlete Services / SWA / Head Softball Coach

 Formerly Melissa Mullins, Brocato married Matt Brocato on January 11, 2014 in Augusta, Ga.

-Evan Smith is in his sixth season as an assistant coach to Melissa Brocato.
+On Sept.
+13, 2016 Smith was promoted to associate head coach by Director of Athletics Clint Bryant.
 He is involved in all aspects of the program, from gameday management and field maintenance, to prepping players and scouting opponents.
-He also is in charge of infield and hitters, while coaching first base.
+Smith also is in charge of infield and hitters and helps manage travel and administrative needs.

 A graduate of Augusta State in December 2010, Smith lettered in baseball for three years, spending time in the middle infield at 2B/SS.
 He played in 121 career games, starting 105 of them.
 He sported a career .271 batting average and scored 73 runs as a top of the lineup threat, while also turning 48 double plays on the infield.